Russian Empire: Municipal dumas

 Since 1870, the municipalities in European Russia had institutions like those of the zemstvos.
 All owners of houses, tax-paying merchants, artisans, and workmen were enrolled on lists, in descending order according to their assessed wealth.
 The total valuation was then divided into three equal parts, representing three groups of electors very unequal in number, each of which would elect an equal number of delegates to the municipal duma.
 The executive was in the hands of an elected mayor and an uprava, which consisted of several members elected by the municipal duma.
-Under Alexander III, however, bylaws promulgated in 1892 and 1894, the municipal dumas were subordinated to the governors in the same way as the zemstvos.
+Under Alexander III, however, through bylaws promulgated in 1892 and 1894, the municipal dumas were subordinated to the governors in the same way as the zemstvos.
 In 1894, municipal institutions, with still more restricted powers, were granted to several towns in Siberia, and in 1895 to some in the Caucasus.

 Baltic provinces

-The formerly Swedish-controlled Baltic provinces of Livonia and Estonia and later Duchy of Courland, a vassal of Polish–Lithuanian Commonwealth, were incorporated into the Russian Empire after the defeat of Sweden in the Great Northern War.
-Under the Treaty of Nystad of 1721, the Baltic German nobility retained considerable powers of self-government and numerous privileges in matters affecting education, police, and the local administration of justice.
-After 167 years of German language administration and education, in 1888 and 1889 laws were passed transferring administration of the police and manorial justice from Baltic German control to officials of the central government.
-About the same time, a process of Russification was being carried out in the same provinces, in all departments of administration, in the higher schools, and in the Imperial University of Dorpat, the name of which was altered to Yuriev.
-In 1893, district committees for the management of the peasants' affairs, similar to those in purely Russian governments, were introduced into this part of the empire.
+The formerly Swedish-controlled Baltic provinces of Livonia and Estonia, along with the Duchy of Courland, were incorporated into the empire following the Great Northern War and the Third Partition of Poland.
+Under the 1721 Treaty of Nystad, the Baltic German nobility retained wide autonomy, religious freedom for Lutheranism, and German as the administrative language.

+In the late 1880s, the imperial government enacted policies transferring judicial and police administration from local Baltic German manorial courts to central crown officials.
+This was accompanied by state-directed Russification, mandating the Russian language in provincial administration, secondary schools, and the Imperial University of Dorpat, which was renamed Iuryev in 1893.